SumoLogic/sumologic-documentation/docs/observability/troubleshoot-observability-solution.md

 ---
 id: troubleshoot-observability-solution
+title: Troubleshoot with the Observability Solution
+sidebar_label: Troubleshooting
+description: tk
 ---

-# Troubleshoot with the Observability Solution

 Now that you have identified the issue and isolated the cause to a specific service or area, the next step is to get to the root cause and fix it so that the system could be restored to a healthy state.